 In this mode, the shoulder belt is automatically pre-locked.
 The belt will still retract to remove any slack in the shoulder belt.

-The automatic locking mode is not available on the driver safety belt, or the Regular Cab center safety belt.
+The automatic locking mode is not available on the driver safety belt.

 When to use the automatic locking mode